minetest/minetest/doc/lua_api.md

 Although it is discouraged, a mod can overwrite a media file of any mod that it depends on by supplying a file with an equal name.

+Only a subset of model file format features is supported:

+Simple textured meshes (with multiple textures), optionally with normals.
+The .x and .b3d formats additionally support skeletal animation.

+#### glTF

+The glTF model file format for now only serves as a more modern alternative to the other static model file formats;
+it unlocks no special rendering features.

+This means that many glTF features are not supported *yet*, including:

+* Animation
+* Cameras
+* Materials
+  * Only base color textures are supported
+  * Backface culling is overridden
+  * Double-sided materials don't work
+* Alternative means of supplying data
+  * Embedded images
+  * References to files via URIs

+Textures are supplied solely via the same means as for the other model file formats:
+The `textures` object property, the `tiles` node definition field and the list of textures used in the `model[]` formspec element.

+The order in which textures are to be supplied is that in which they appear in the `textures` array in the glTF file.

+Do not rely on glTF features not being supported; they may be supported in the future.
+The backwards compatibility guarantee does not extend to ignoring unsupported features.

+For example, if your model used an emissive material, you should expect that a future version of Minetest may respect this, and thus cause your model to render differently there.

 Naming conventions
 ------------------